NigelBreslaw/guardian-ghost/README.md

 # Guardian Ghost monorepo

-As of Decemeber 2023 this is a monorepo built around going beyond the Ishtar Commander mobile applications.
+As of December 2023 this is a monorepo built around going beyond the Ishtar Commander mobile applications.

 The tech choices are based on interesting new tools to learn.
 However the main app will use React.